anisurrahman072/React-Native-News-2024/ReactNativeV0.74.md

-## React Native V0.74 — Stable is out 🚀
+# React Native V0.74 — Stable is out 🚀

 Hi **notJust** Developers,

-Exciting news in the world of React Native is that **V0.74** was released just a couple of days ago with over 1600 commits.
+Exciting news in the world of React Native is that **V0.74** was released just a couple of days ago with over **1600 commits**.
 The highlights are:

 - **Yoga 3.0**